Phazzie/mixitfixit/refactoring_guide.md

 ### Phase 4: Extensibility and advanced refactoring

 **Goals**(now out of scope, we will implement the code first):
+    We will work on this phase, once we implement all the features.

 *   **Extensibility:** Set up the data structures to be very extensible.
 *   **Data Access Layer:** Set up the data access layer.